ligenchang/p5_CarND-Vehicle-Detection/writeup_template.md

 [image8]: ./examples/test_image2.JPG
 [image9]: ./examples/heat_map_individual.JPG
 [image10]: ./examples/heat_map_consective.JPG
+[image20]: ./examples/test_image_6.JPG
 [video1]: ./project_video.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the fourth code cell of the IPython notebook Vehicle.ipynb.
+The code for this step is contained in the fifth code cell of the IPython notebook Vehicle.ipynb.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: